7 Bad Money Habits To Break So That You Can Increase Your Investing Potential

 Ways you can start implementing better money habits and start hitting your goals

-- You will want to learn how to cut costs and reduce (or eliminate altogether) impulse purchases.
-For example, is there a way you can cut your utility bills, cable bills or maybe reduce your car payments with a less expensive but equally reliable mode of transportation?
+- Learn how to cut costs and reduce (or eliminate altogether) impulse purchases.
+For example, is there a way you can cut your utility bills, and cable bills or maybe reduce your car payments with a less expensive but equally reliable mode of transportation?

 - Look for ways to start saving.
 Tighten your household budget and find discounts and coupons wherever it makes sense.
 There is “free money” out there you just have to start learning ways to cultivate it.
 Anytime you want to do something fun, go to a museum, a movie, a concert, or a trip, look for ways you can save as much as you can on those expenditures.
 And of course, use coupons whenever possible when you’re shopping.
 All of these little efforts make a big difference in the long run.